 - +1 Month+4 days – clear, bottled to 2 volume using various priming sugars.

 I tasted the meads after three and a half months from pitch.
 I poured the four samples and mixed up the cups so I was blind to the type.
 There was a notable difference across the meads.
-They were all quite clean except for an intrusive phenolic that intensified the floral notes and muddled the honey character quite a bit.
-It was hard to describe, since it wasn’t an ester or a hotter alcohol taste.
-Instead it tasted like a honey like aldehyde.
+They were all quite clean except for an intrusive yeast character that intensified the floral notes and muddled the honey character quite a bit.
+The D-47 character is was hard to describe, and it may be a honey like aldehyde.
 The taste was OK but not my favourite.
 I got the intended result, fermenting at a high temperature with D-47 to get lots of yeast character, a la Groennfell Meadery.
 It just turns out I prefer the taste of golden honey character, with less yeast character.
-Next time if I want extra mouthfeel, I will add tannin, acid, or leave residual sugar.
+Next time if I want extra mouthfeel, I will add tannin or leave residual sugar.

 I took notes blind to the mead types, and then after writing down my impressions revealed to myself the priming method.
 Here were my tasting notes: